learn-co-curriculum/phase-1-javascript-functions-continued/README.md

    other parameter, `msg`, is set to a default value.
 3. Here's our old friend the function expression.
 It expects two arguments, to be stored in the parameters `name` and `lang`, and `lang` is assigned the default value of `"Python"`.
-The function expression is saved in the local variable `innerFunction`.
+The function expression itself is saved in the local variable `innerFunction`.
 4. Inside `innerFunction` we make use of its parameters, `name` and `lang`,
    ***as well as*** the `greeting` and `msg` parameters defined in innerFunction's containing (parent) function, `outer`. `innerFunction` has